 I’m curious why pipelines made the cut, but not the oil and gas producers that fill those pipes.
 Why are railroads essential to society, but not cars or airplanes?
 Why banks, but not insurance companies?
 And where are the companies that produce our food, build our homes, or make the medicines that save our lives?

-The fact is that Mr. Henderson took a hugely concentrated bet on three sectors and he got lucky.
+The fact is that Mr. H took a hugely concentrated bet on three sectors and he got lucky.
 His portfolio is hopelessly undiversified, and a serious problem with one or two of his companies would have blown him to bits.
 To suggest other investors can learn from his “strategy” is ridiculous.
 There is no strategy.

 “All my stocks were winners except the losers”

 All of this would be reason enough to cancel the parade, but it gets better.
-Near the end of the article we learn that, “The Essentials Portfolio has been the core of Mr. Henderson’s retirement fund for years, but it’s not all he owns.”
+Near the end of the article we learn that, “The Essentials Portfolio has been the core of Mr. H’s retirement fund for years, but it’s not all he owns.”
 He’s also had “some success” with income trusts, and he has a “gambling account.”

-So Mr. Henderson used his keen insight to identify seven stocks that would go on to beat the market over the next decade.
+So Mr. H used his keen insight to identify seven stocks that would go on to beat the market over the next decade.
 But he also invested in a lot of other stocks that didn’t beat the market. (“Some success” is an investing euphemism for “very little success.”)
 Of course, we don’t know what those losers were, or what blazingly simple criteria he used to select them.
 Do you think it’s possible that our market-beating genius is using some selective reporting here?